-Acquisition Equipment (8371)
+Acquisition Equipment (8371) No funds are requested for FY24.

 SE Salaries Dept. Head (8399)

 One department head, who is responsible for scheduling the various students in the program, budget evaluation and the department's current needs.
 No funds are requested in this line item for FY24 as funding is included in line item #8307 Salaries Department Heads.